£360.00

 Tutor: Agnes Mitchell

-Pre-Requisites: Apologetics, Logic & Debate Year 1: Intellectual Foundations for Christianity
+Pre-Requisites: Apologetics, Logic & Debate Year 1

-Required Materials: See media use and parental note below.
+Required Materials: See below.

 Description

-Day & Time: Tuesdays 3-4:30 pm GMT (Two 40-minute sessions with a short break in the middle.)
+Day & Time: Wednesdays 9:30-11 am UK Timezone (Two 40-minute sessions with a short break in the middle.)

 Location: Zoom Meeting